 First, we describe how we collect the data used to train the learners that are proposed in Section 4.1.
 We simulate that three services operate to control nine traffic lights by feeding the fifteen-day traffic data into SUMO, and we set up that they play a negotiation if conflicts exist.
 During the negotiation, each service uses the proposed negotiation agent to play the negotiation, and services also collect the data that is generated from services' negotiation behaviors.
 In each period of a negotiation, a data sample is generated for each service following the process described in the third paragraph of Section 4.1.1.
 The data samples collected over all periods of all negotiations, are used to train the binary classifier.
 Two datasets, i.e., one with ranking information and the other one without ranking information, are generated when a negotiation ends with the process described in the second paragraph of Section 4.1.2.
-Two datasets are used to train the learner that is for inferring the ranking.
+Two datasets are used to train the learner.

 Second, we define the estimation accuracy as the main metrics for evaluating the learning based algorithm.
-The accuracy of estimating the acceptable or unacceptable configurations to service iis used to measure the performance of the first level of the learner.
+The accuracy of estimating the acceptable or unacceptable configurations to service i is used to measure the performance of the first level of the learner.
 The accuracy of estimating how service i ranks the acceptable configurations is used to measure the performance of the second level of the learner.
-Due to the space limitation, please refer to Appendix A.6 for the detailed mathematical description of the estimation accuacy.
+The detailed mathematical description of the estimation accuracy is as follows.